You are viewing this site in staging mode. Click in this bar to return to normal site.

 Are there specialist staff working at the school and what are their qualifications?

 Although fluid and flexible, the staff at Broadwater are skilled and experienced professionals.
 New opportunities for training are taken up by all staff frequently.
 Our TAs are invited to relevant INSET days and staff meetings.
+They have monthly TA meetings.

-• All staff have had significant training on the teaching of phonics with the Ruth Miskin Team from Read Write Inc. On-going interventions take place across the year groups when appropriate.
+• All staff have had training on the teaching of phonics with the Ruth Miskin Team from Read Write Inc. On-going interventions take place across the year groups when appropriate.

 • Several TAs are qualified to deliver group Mathematics interventions - “Numbers Count”, “1stClass@Number” and “Success@Arithmatic.”